dr-yst/org-x/dev-docs/progress.md

 - Decided to focus on integration with external editors rather than implementing editing functionality for org-mode files
 - Committed to keyboard-first design
 - Set a goal for performance, aiming for comfortable operation even with large files
+- Implemented a flexible TODO state system to accommodate user-defined TODO keywords
+- Designed a global metadata management system for efficient tag and category tracking

 ## Risks and Challenges